dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 * Train a high performance VFNet model with IceVision & Fastai.
 * Use the model for inference on new images.

-By the end of the post you will have an object detection model can automatically detect microalgae cells from an image.
+By the end of the post you will have an object detection model that will automatically detect microalgae cells from an image.
 {{< figure_resizing src="inference.png" >}}

 Did I mention that all the tools used in this project are completely open-source and free of charge?
 Yes!